 Underpayment of Estimated Tax.
 If you failed to make all of the required estimated tax payments as described above, you should request Form NJ-2210, Underpayment of Estimated Tax by Individuals, and instructions.
 Complete Form NJ-2210 to determine if interest is due and if so, calculate the amount.
-If you complete and enclose Form NJ-2210 with your return, check the box below Line 38.
+If you complete and enclose Form NJ-2210 with your return, check the box below Line 44.
+For more information on estimated tax, request Tax Topic Bulletin GIT-8, Estimating Income Taxes.